Leah Kate

-Leah Kalmenson, known professionally as Leah Kate (born September 9, 1992), is an American singer.
+Leah Kate Kalmenson (born September 9, 1992) is an American singer.
 Kate released her debut extended play, Impulse, in June 2019 followed up by What Just Happened? in 2021.
 In 2022, she released the single "10 Things I Hate About You", which charted in Australia and the UK.
-In March 2022 Madison Beer announced Kate as the opener of the European leg of her Life Support Tour, taking place in March and April 2022.
-Following the tour, Kate released "Twinkle Twinkle Little Bitch" and "Life Sux".
-In October 2022, Leah released her third EP Alive and Unwell.
+She was then chosen as the support act for the European leg of Madison Beer's Life Support Tour, taking place in March and April 2022.
+She released her debut album, Super Over, in September 2023.

 Early life

-Leah Kate was born and raised in Los Angeles, California and her family owned a radio station.
-Kate revealed, that she lived in New York for a while to follow her dreams.
-Her family wanted her to get a job, however she continued to pursue a career in music.
+Kate was born on September 9, 1992 to a Jewish family.
+She was born and raised in Los Angeles, California and her family owned a radio station.
+Kate lived in New York for a while to pursue a career in music.